 Why Is Condensation An Issue?

-Beyond its visual impact, mould can also pose serious health risks, including respiratory problems, allergies, and asthma, particularly in vulnerable individuals such as children, the elderly, and those with pre-existing health conditions.
+Beyond the visual impact, mould can also pose serious health risks, including respiratory problems, allergies, and asthma, and is particularly dangerous to vulnerable individuals such as children, the elderly, and those with pre-existing health conditions.

 What Causes Condensation On Double Glazed-Windows